devnacho/timeline-take-home/README.md

 ### Requirements:

-- As a User I want a web application where I can enter the state of my portfolio of assets some day in the past and see how much money would be worth today.
+- As a User I want a web application where I can enter the state of my asssets portfolio at some day in the past and see how much money would be worth today.

 #### Example:
 - Start Date: 2013-03-20